History of Tipperary GAA: Tipp's 3 in a row and the Tipp-Cork rivalry (1949–1954)

-The opening Munster game was against Waterford and they put up a mighty fight to lose only by a goal, 2–10 to 1–10.
+The opening Munster game was against Waterford, who put up a strong challenge before losing by a goal, 2–10 to 1–10.

-The Semi final against Limerick was much different and Tipp skated through to meet Cork once more.
+The semi final against Limerick was a more decisive contest, with Tipp progressing to meet Cork in the Munster final.

-It was a hot scorching day in Limerick and the weather set it up for one of the greatest Munster finals of all time.
-This was to be Christy Rings greatest display.
+It was a particularly hot day in Limerick and the final developed into a closely contested match.
 Tipp led 0–9 to 1–4 at half time.
-An amazing Ring goal plus points set up Cork for a three-point lead with one quarter to go.
-Tipp's Ned Ryan scored a goal and points were swapped as the game neared its end.
-Tipp looked like to have the winner, but Ring took off his boots and sent 2 points over.
-Sonny Maher then put over the winning points for Tipps 3 Munsters in a row.
+An Ring goal plus points gave Cork a three-point lead with one quarter to go.
+Tipp's Ned Ryan scored a goal and points were exchanged as the game progressed.
+Tipp appeared to be in a position to win, but Ring scored two points.
+Sonny Maher then scored the points that secured Tipps third consecutive Munsters title.

-The All Ireland final, which was seen by 70,000, saw Tipp wearing Blue (Munster) and their opponents Wexford, wearing green (Leinster).
-Wexford took an early 5-point lead, but at half tim, Tipp recovered to lead by a goal.
-The second half proved to be a walk for Tipp as they coasted to victory as Wexford's inexperience proved fatal.
+The All Ireland final, which was seen by an estimated 70,000 spectators, saw Tipp wearing Blue as Munster champions and their opponents Wexford wearing green as Leinster champions.
+Wexford took an early 5-point lead, but at half-time, Tipp had recovered to take a one-goal lead.
+The second half saw Tipp extend their lead and eventually secure victory.
 Tipp won 7–7 to 3–9.
 It was Tommy Doyle's last final, and Nicky Rackard's first.